Empty Glass: Writing and recording

 Townshend began writing the songs and recording demos for Empty Glass in his 24-track home studio around late 1978, but recording sessions for the album would only begin in November 1979 at Wessex Studios in North London, with producer Chris Thomas at the helm, and Bill Price as the engineer.
-Additional recording was done at AIR Studios in Oxford Street and Townshend's Eel Pie Studios from then until March 1980.
+Additional recording was done at AIR Studios in Oxford Circus and Townshend's Eel Pie Studios from then until March 1980.
 Townshend performed all the guitar and synthesizer parts on the album, and brought in various musicians to lay down additional instrumentation.
 The album's line-up included Who touring keyboardist John Bundrick on piano and organ, Tony Butler on bass, Simon Phillips, Kenney Jones, Mark Brzezicki, and James Asher on drums, Peter Hope-Evans on harmonica, and Raphael Rudd, who arranged the horn parts on "Rough Boys".

 Cover artwork

 The sleeve was designed by British-Irish photographer Bob Carlos Clarke.
 The album's title is an allusion to a poem by the Sufi lyric poet Hafez, and at one point the album had the working title of "Sacred Animal".

-The sleeve of the vinyl album (SD 33–100) includes this dedication:
+The sleeve of the vinyl album (SD 32–100) includes this dedication: